Speedrunning: Marathons

 Speedrunning marathons, a form of gaming convention, feature a series of speedruns by multiple speedrunners.
 While many marathons are held worldwide, the largest event is Games Done Quick, a semiannual marathon held in the United States.
 As of January 2022, it has raised over $37 million for charity organizations since its inception in 2010.
-The largest marathon in Europe is the European Speedrunner Assembly, held in Sweden.
+The largest marathon in Europe is Speedons, held in France.
 Both events broadcast the speedruns on Twitch and raise money for various charity organizations.
 Speedruns at marathons are done in one attempt and often have accompanying commentary.
 Many people consider marathons to be important to runners and spectators in the speedrunning community.
 Peter Marsh, writing for the Australian Broadcasting Corporation, says that the Games Done Quick events provide an inclusive space for women and the LGBTQ community in contrast to the related cultures of gaming and Twitch streaming.
 Alex Miller of Wired says the events have played an important role in connecting people and supporting international humanitarian organization Médecins Sans Frontières during the COVID-19 pandemic.